-Thanks to the Association of Independent Museums ‘Tackling Inequalities Hallmarks Grant Award’ supported by Arts Council England, we’re launching ‘What’s in the Box?’, part of a new outreach programme that allows us to offer KS1-2 pupils in Thanet free access to the use of a museum loans box, including objects, activities, and curriculum links, as well as a virtual session with one of our Learning and Engagement Officers.
+After funding from the Association of Independent Museums and Artswork we are pleased to launch ‘What’s in the Box?’, part of a new outreach programme that allows us to offer school pupils in the local area the use of a museum loans box, including objects, activities and curriculum links.

-As part of this programme we’re offering two loans boxes, ‘Trading Textiles’ and ‘Natural History’.
+As part of this programme, we’re offering four loans boxes, ‘Natural History, ‘Trading Textiles’, ‘The Arts Box’ and ‘Safari Stories’.
 They are available to book now.
-If you are interested in booking one of these loans boxes and a virtual classroom session, please contact us at email@example.com.
+If you are interested in booking one of these loans boxes, please contact us at email@example.com.

-If your class is learning about Animals and their Habitats, Adaptation or Teeth, this loans box is a fantastic learning resource.
-The loans box contains seven natural history specimens: rhinoceros’ molar tooth, a collection of mounted butterflies, sheep horn, caiman skin, crocodile skin, rabbit skin and a replica chimpanzee skull and a set of picture cards.
-Object notes, a guide to handling objects safely and a Teacher’s Pack with suggested learning activities and resources are also included.
+If your class is learning about Animals and their Habitats, Adaptation, or Teeth, this loans box is a fantastic learning resource.
+The loans box contains seven natural history specimens: rhinoceros’ molar tooth, a collection of mounted butterflies, sheep horn, caiman skin, crocodile skin, rabbit skin, a replica chimpanzee skull, and a set of picture cards.
+Object notes, a guide to handling objects safely, and a Teacher’s Pack with suggested learning activities and resources are also included.

 This box includes lots of hands-on craft activities.
 Schools will need to provide some basic resources, such as paints.
 A resource list will be sent to you in advance of the box so that you have time to acquire your resources.
 Please note that anything we think you’ll need will be something you already have in school, or something low-cost and easy to source.

-This is a new offer and at the moment we are only able to lend boxes to primary school settings.
+At the moment, we are only able to lend boxes to primary and secondary school settings within a 15 mile radius of the museum.
 We are working on alternative activities for home-school and other settings.

 Is the loans box COVID-safe?